 People often show their true colors during a conflict.
 When pressure enters the picture, some employees become aggressive while others often play the victim.
 Both of these are toxic employee traits.

-Ask the candidates about the most challenging situation they had to handle in their former workplace and how they solved it.
-Watch out for those candidates that always blame others and avoid taking responsibility for their actions.
+Ask candidates about the most challenging situation they had to handle in their former workplace and how they solved it.
+Watch out for those candidates who always blame others and avoid taking responsibility for their actions.